-In this section we prove a result that roughly says the following.
+We establish F3 by proving a theorem of propositional logic that roughly says the following.
 Let φ be a formula of propositional logic with connectives in $\{\top, \neg, \wedge\}$.
 Then for every other expressively complete repertoire Σ of propositional connectives there is an equivalent formula ψ with connectives in Σ such that every proposition symbol has at most as many occurrences in ψ as in φ .